-In this study, we investigated the functional properties of ten variants previously identified in several studies.
-These variants include: T11A in the extracellular domain, F51L in TM1, I102S and I102T in TM2, T112M in the first extracellular loop, A154D in the second intracellular loop, M200V and F202L in TM5, N240S in TM6, and S295P in

-TM7 (shown schematically in Fig. 1).
-These variants were identified from normal weight subjects (I102T, T112M, F202L, and N240S), obese patients (I102S, A154D, and S295P), or obese patients with binge eating disorder (F51L, T112M, and M200V).
-The functional properties of these variants were previously either not investigated or conflicting results were reported.
+In this study, we investigated the functional properties of 10 variants previously identified in several studies.
+These variants include the following: T11A in the extracellular domain, F51L in TM1, I102S and I102T in TM2, T112M in the first extracellular loop, A154D in the second intracellular loop, M200V and F202L in TM5, N240S in TM6, and S295P in TM7 (shown schematically in Fig. 1).
+These variants were identified from normal-weight subjects (I102T, T112M, F202L, and N240S), obese patients (I102S, A154D, and S295P), or obese patients with binge eating disorder (F51L, T112M, and M200V).
+The functional properties of these variants either were previously not investigated or conflicting results were reported.
 Therefore, we systematically studied the cell surface expression, ligand binding, and signaling properties of these variants.

-Since previous studies showed that intracellular retention is the major defect underlying loss-of-function MC4R mutants, we studied the cellular localization of the MC4R variants.
-Cells stably expressing wt or mutant MC4Rs were immuno-stained with 9E10 monoclonal antibody against the myc epitope and visualized by confocal microscopy.
-Although this method does not permit quantification of receptor expression, the results clearly show that all the mutants are expressed on the cell surface (Fig. 2).
+Because previous studies showed that intracellular retention is the major defect underlying loss-of-function MC4R mutants, we studied the cellular localization of the MC4R variants.
+Cells stably expressing wt or mutant MC4Rs were immunostained with 9E10 monoclonal antibody against the myc epitope and visualized by confocal microscopy.
+Although this method does not permit quantification of receptor expression, the results clearly show that all of the mutants are expressed on the cell surface (Fig. 2).

-To study whether the MC4R variants expressed on the cell surface could bind agonist, whole cell binding assays were performed.
-Of the ten variants, I102S and I102T showed dramatic decreases in maximal binding (Fig. 3 and Table 1).
-I102S MC4R (identified from an obese patient) exhibited minimal binding, whereas I102T MC4R (identified from a normal weight subject) retained 20% of wt binding capacity.
-N240S MC4R (identified from a non-obese subject) showed a partial decrease in maximal binding.
-The other seven variants had binding capacities and affinities similar to the wt MC4R (Fig. 1 and Table 1).
+To study whether the MC4R variants expressed on the cell surface could bind agonist, whole-cell binding assays were performed.
+Of the 10 variants, I102S and I102T showed dramatic decreases in maximal binding (Fig. 3 and Table 1).
+I102S MC4R (identified from an obese patient) exhibited minimal binding, whereas I102T MC4R (identified from a normal-weight subject) retained 20% of wt binding capacity.
+N240S MC4R (identified from a nonobese subject) showed a partial decrease in maximal binding.
+The other seven variants had binding capacities and affinities similar to the wt MC4R (Fig. 3 and Table 1).

 To investigate whether the variant MC4Rs retained normal signaling properties, cells transiently transfected with wt or mutant MC4Rs were stimulated with different concentrations of the superpotent agonist NDP-MSH, and intracellular accumulation of cAMP was measured.
-As shown in Fig. 4 and Table 1, all mutants except I102S (from an obese patient) and N240S (from a normal weight subject) responded to NDP-MSH stimulation with similar maximal responses as the wt MC4R.
+As shown in Fig. 4 and Table 1, all mutants except I102S (from an obese patient) and N240S (from a normal-weight subject) responded to NDP-MSH stimulation with similar maximal responses as the wt MC4R.
 N240S MC4R showed a small decrease in the maximal response.
 I102S MC4R had a maximal response equal to 50% of wt MC4R, and its EC50 was increased about 15-fold.
 The EC50 was increased by 4-fold in A154D MC4R (identified from an obese patient).
-The EC50's for the other mutants were similar as the wt MC4R.
+The EC50 values for the other mutants were similar as the wt MC4R.

-Vaisse and colleagues recently suggested that constitutive activity of the MC4R also plays a role in determining food intake (31).
+Srinivasan et al. (31) suggested recently that constitutive activity of the MC4R also plays a role in determining food intake.
 Therefore, we also compared the basal activities of the mutants.
-We found that I102S, I102T, A154D, F202L, and N240S have decreased basal activities, whereas T11A, F51L, T112M, and S295P have similar basal activities as compared to the wt MC4R (Fig. 5).
+We found that I102S, I102T, A154D, F202L, and N240S have decreased basal activities, whereas T11A, F51L,